j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 = Why Media Popup of some theme/plugin does not show taxonomy filters? =

-By default EML adds its filters to ANY media popup that already contains native WordPress filters.
-If a third-party plugin or theme supports native WordPress filters, EML will enhances them.
+By default EML adds its filters to any media popup that already contains native WordPress filters.
+If a third-party plugin or theme supports native WordPress filters, EML will enhance them.

-If a third-party plugin or theme does not support WordPress native filters, but you believe that you need them, try 'Force filters' option (Media Settings > Taxonomies > Options > Filters).
-It allows forcing media filters for ANY media popup regardless of what was intended by the author of a third-party plugin or theme.
+If a third-party plugin or theme does not support WordPress native filters, but you believe that you need them, try "Force filters" option (Media Settings > Taxonomies > Options > Filters).
+It allows forcing media filters for ANY media popup regardless of what was intended by its creator.

 = How to show images per media category on a webpage? =